 When thoughtfully made, films about music are always about social life, and often about ritual.
 As I keep stressing, it is an unfortunate trait of academia that the study of Chinese religion is still dominated by representations in silent immobile text, thereby downplaying the soundscape, actions, and “red-hot sociality” of ritual events.

 Fine as the festival lineup is, there still seem to be few such films (edited, with research-led commentary) in the public domain (see e.g. here, under “Film”).
-The event is devised by Xiao Mei 萧梅, herself a fine music-anthropologist whose short films on spirit-mediums in Guangxi and rain rituals in Shaanbei are remarkable.
+The event is devised by Xiao Mei 萧梅, herself a distinguished music-anthropologist whose short films on spirit-mediums in Guangxi and rain rituals in Shaanbei are remarkable.
 For more films, see here.